Reading Well

 There is a huge evidence base around the value of reading to support health and wellbeing, as well as the value of libraries as a non-stigmatised space that is both welcoming and empowering for people with mental health problems.

 The Reading Well programme is evaluated each year to ensure that it continues to deliver positive outcomes.
 Health professionals, library staff and users are surveyed on their experiences of the programme, as well as information on reach being calculated through book loans and book sales data.
-To date, The Reading Well programme has reached over 635,000 users.
+Over 4.3 million Reading Well books have been borrowed from libraries and 92% of people surveyed found their book helpful.